Examining the Impact of Real-World Evidence on Medical Product Development: A Workshop Series | Workshop 2: Practical Approaches

 Workshop Series Background, Sequence, and Focus

-The National Academies of Sciences, Engineering, and Medicine (National Academies) is convening a three-part workshop series examining how real-world evidence development and uptake can enhance medical product development and evaluation.
+The National Academies of Sciences, Engineering, and Medicine (National Academies) is convening a three-part workshop series, sponsored by the U.S. Food and Drug Administration, examining how real-world evidence development and uptake can enhance medical product development and evaluation.
 The workshops will advance discussions and common knowledge about complex issues relating to the generation and utilization of real-world evidence, including fostering development and implementation of the science and technology of real-world evidence generation and utilization.

 - Workshop One (September 19–20, 2017) focused on how to align incentives to support collection and use of real-world evidence in health product review, payment, and delivery.
 Incentives need to address barriers impeding the uptake of real-world evidence, including barriers to transparency.